 As a construction company owner, you and your sales staff have a choice in how you do your estimating.
 Some methods work well but unfortunately, many don’t.

 If you’ve been in construction more than a day or two, you’ve heard about the WAG (Wild A** Guess) method, the SWAG (Scientific WAG) method, and stick estimating.
 Stick estimating is fine if you have a lot of time on your hands, but it isn’t any more accurate than unit costing.
-I talk more about stick estimating and unit cost estimating in this article on our website – Basics in Estimating.
+I talk more about stick estimating and unit cost estimating in this article on our website – Construction Estimating: The Basics.

 When you are ready to start an estimate, your first priority is to eliminate any and all possible distractions.
 Item # 1 is turn the phones off.
 Land line, mobile phone, no difference.
 These are distractions, turn them off.
 When you start thinking your way through a job you need to stay with it.
 If the phone rings, you run the risk of forgetting where you were and can leave off umpteen hours of demotion, framing, finish time or whatever.
 We talked about that in an earlier article.